4row/4row/README.md

 *   🌍  A Learner!
 *   🖥️  Portfolio in progress ;)
 *   🧠  Currently learning Javascript
-*   🤝  I'm open to collaborating on interesting projects as a developer
+*   🤝  I'm open to messages , you can contact me anytime!

 ### Learning Languages -